-Forklift Fatalities and Injuries Toolbox Talk
+Forklift Safety Toolbox Talk

-Forklift Fatalities and Injuries Safety Talk
+Forklift Safety Talk

 Forklifts are a part of job sites of all kinds, whether it is a construction site or a warehouse job.
 They are used to move materials to the desired locations that they need to be in.
 You can find these pieces of equipment in two different varieties, ones that are operated by riding on it or ones that are operated by a walking operator.

 There have been many instances that have been reported to OSHA over injuries that people have endured from a forklift.
-That is both from the operators and the individuals standing by.
+That is both from the operators and the pedestrians standing by.
 Sometimes it can be more dangerous to be a bystander than the one operating the big equipment.
 Annually OSHA received over 34,000 reports of injuries due to forklifts.

 NIOSH (National Institute for Occupational Safety and Health) is a company that specializes in helping to prevent fatalities and injuries on the worksite.
 They will help to revise and change the ways that are being used, which is not safe.
 They have researched different incidents that have happened and what their causes were.

 Over a period of 14 years, they recorded and investigated 1,024 fatal incidents that happened with forklifts.
 Of all of those incidents that occurred, NIOSH discovered that the breakdown of them all was as followed:

 Making sure that everyone is aware of forklift safety precautions and regulations that need to be followed can make a worksite more safe.
 There is a risk of injury to everyone that is on that site and if everyone works together to make things as safe as possible, unnecessary injury can be avoided.
 Here are some forklift safety talking points that employees should all know before operating a forklift and put into action to help do their part.